MrKuBu/Auto-change-hostname-For-garry-mod-server/README.md

-♦his install:Drop modules from darkrp
+♦ This install:Drop modules from darkrp

-change text to "change server"
+☼ Change - text to "change server"

-MrKuBu Server - hostname
+◘ MrKuBu Server - hostname

-Player see: MrKuBu Server[Change]
+§ Player see: MrKuBu Server[Change]

---Example(пример)For ru:
+▀ Example(пример)For ru:

 if SERVER then